AdaCore/training_material/courses/ada_essentials/120_limited_types/03-creating_values.rst

       Field : Integer;
    end record;

-Which of the following pieces of code are legal constructors for :ada:`Limited_T`?
+Which of the following are legal constructors for :ada:`Limited_T`?
 (Select all that apply)

 .. container:: latex_environment tiny